Categories

 Maybe business is low because you’re not marketing right, your pricing doesn’t make sense, or you don’t understand prospects.
 Go over your data, try to work where problems are, and implement potential solutions.

-9. Create a Unique Value Proposition
+9. Create A Unique Value Proposition

 Creating a unique value proposition is one of the best ways to thrive in any market.
 In real estate, this means differentiating yourself from the competition.
 That means providing something the others don’t offer.